heubych/uTradeFi_Documentation/docs/investmentprocess.md

 ## Step 3: Implement smart trading logics

-Various smart trading rules can be easily set up.
+Smart trading rules can be easily set up.
 The smart trading rules will be run automatically by the trading bots when pre-defined triggers are hit.
 These trading logics allow the investors to have conditional buys or sell based on agreed triggers.
 These advanced functionalities are not mandatory and can be skipped if investors prefer to execute all trades by themself.
 The advanced trades are:

 Advanced trade: trigger based
 * Buy now with profit taking and stop loss triggers